Asymmetry: In fire protection

 In fire-resistance rated wall assemblies, used in passive fire protection, including, but not limited to, high-voltage transformer fire barriers, asymmetry is a crucial aspect of design.
 When designing a facility, it is not always certain, that in the event of fire, which side a fire may come from.
 Therefore, many building codes and fire test standards outline, that a symmetrical assembly, need only be tested from one side, because both sides are the same.
 However, as soon as an assembly is asymmetrical, both sides must be tested and the test report is required to state the results for each side.
 In practical use, the lowest result achieved is the one that turns up in certification listings.
 Neither the test sponsor, nor the laboratory can go by an opinion or deduction as to which side was in more peril as a result of contemplated testing and then test only one side.
 Both must be tested in order to be compliant with test standards and building codes.

 In mathematics

 In mathematics, asymmetry can arise in various ways.
 Examples include asymmetric relations, asymmetry of shapes in geometry, asymmetric graphs et cetera.

+In geometry, a figure is asymmetric if it does not have any reflectional, rotational, or translational symmetry (eg. a scalene triangle, where all sides and angles differ).